keenanromain/HNJobLocations/README.md

 - Investigate the necessity of ioutil.ReadAll() on the response body
 - Additional command line arguments such as "2020", "2019", and so on
 - Convert list.txt to list.yaml for logical grouping of HN links
+- Split hn.go into multiple files for better organization